everycure-org/matrix/docs/src/onboarding/local-setup.md

     Make precommit # installs and runs pre-commit hooks Make fast_test # tests the codebase
-    Make compose_down # ensures that there is no docker-compose down running Make kedro_test # executes an local kedro pipeline run in a test environment
+    Make compose_down # ensures that there is no docker-compose down running Make integration_test # executes an local kedro pipeline run in a test environment
     ```
     We encourage you to examine the `Makefile` to get a sense of how the codebase is structured - note that not all commands are part of the default make command.
 Some useful command which are not part of the default make command are:
     - `Make full_test` which executes all unit tests within the codebase
     - `Make clean` which cleans various cache locations - useful when you're running into cache related issues or when you want to start fresh
     - `Make wipe_neo` which wipes the neo4j database - useful for development purposes
-    - `Make integration_test` which executes e2e integration tests by running the pipeline in a docker container - useful for debugging CI issues
+    - `Make docker_test` which executes e2e integration tests by running the pipeline in a docker container - useful for debugging CI issues
     - `Make format` which formats the codebase using `ruff`
     - `Make fabricate` which runs the fabricator pipeline